ryanbliss/ryanbliss-asesprite-scripts/README.md

 Credit to [christopherwk210](https://github.com/christopherwk210), whose [color-overlay.lua](https://github.com/christopherwk210/aseprite-scripts/blob/master/image/color-overlay.lua) script served as the foundation for `layer-replace-with-lookup-map`.

-### export layers
+### export spritesheets

-[export-layers.lua](export-layers.lua) is a modified version of [PKGaspi's](https://github.com/PKGaspi/AsepriteScripts) script.
+[export-spritesheets.lua](export-spritesheets.lua) is a modified version of [PKGaspi's](https://github.com/PKGaspi/AsepriteScripts) script.
 These are just so I can override some defaults for my project (e.g., I always want to create a spritesheet).